Get to know the education system in India in great detail as we explore the history, current state, and future of education in India.

 2. Preparatory stage (ages 8 to 11)

-The focus in this three-year stage remains language development but will include numeracy skills.
+The focus in this three-year stage is language development but will also include numeracy skills.
 Classroom interactions will also continue to be activity-based, with a focus on the element of discovery.

 3. Middle stage (ages 11 to 14)